 Starting in childhood girls are inundated with negative messages and behaviors that prevent them from building healthy relationships and ideals about their potential.
 Girls keep these unhealthy ideals and relationships as they mature into women.
 The competition and comparison formed on the playground and in the classroom carries over to the boardroom and in the home preventing women from reaching their fullest potential.

-The National Stand Beside Her Movement is a call to action for women and girls to unite our voices in a divisive world and end the comparison, competition and criticism that undermines female relationships.
+The National Stand Beside Her Movement is a call to action for women and girls to end the comparison, competition and criticism that undermines female relationships.
 Together we can propel each other forward by creating an inclusive culture of support, compassion and celebration of each other's success.

 For more information visit our website at www.standbesideher.org

 Created by Girl Scouts Heart of the South, the National Stand Beside Her Movement is a call to action initiative to mentor, support and develop women and girls; to end comparison and competition and create more collaboration and support for one another.